 A good way to get started with cycling fitness program is to start off slow and gradually build up the intensity of your workouts over time.
-You should also make sure that you have the proper training equipment, such as a bike, pedals, a protective gear like goggles, a helmet, and of course, some sneakers that will allow you to grip the ground properly.
+If you do not want to start off with a fully-geared, manual cycle, then consider opting for a hybrid eBike which can come to your assistance whenever you start to get tired.
+You can ride at your own pace and gradually get better.
+You should also make sure that you have the proper training equipment, such as a bike, pedals, and protective gear like goggles, a helmet, and of course, some sneakers that will allow you to grip the ground properly.
 With the right kind of gear, you can ride at a higher intensity for a longer period of time.
 For instance, if you want to build up your cycling fitness program to include short rides that cover less distance than your normal workout routine, you need to do so for only one hour per session.

 Another reason why it is better to ride for shorter periods of time is because you will be able to fully recover from your training load by riding only a few times per week.
 You can also increase the intensity of your cycling fitness program by slowly building up your endurance level.
 The optimal time to increase your training load is during your recovery phase.
 This means that you should ride a full time high intensity session for three weeks before starting your normal cycling fitness routine again.

 A very important aspect of cycling fitness involves improving your aerobic conditioning.
 You need to focus on three things in order to make this a more effective way of burning calories and fat – proper body positioning, correct breathing, and proper pacing.
 Of course, correct body positioning is much easier said than done.
 While this is not an area that you will likely read about in a cycling fitness manual, it is an important limiting factor that many people don’t account for.